J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 	"-r 1" closes miner and execute "reboot.bat" file ("reboot.bash" or "reboot.sh" for Linux version) in the miner directory (if exists) if some GPU failed.
 	So you can create "reboot.bat" file and perform some actions, for example, reboot system if you put this line there: "shutdown /r /t 5 /f".

+-retrydelay	delay, in seconds, between connection attempts.
+Default values is "20".
+Specify "-retrydelay -1" if you don't need reconnection, in this mode miner will exit if connection is lost.

 -dbg	debug log and messages. "-dbg 0" - (default) create log file but don't show debug messages.
 	"-dbg 1" - create log file and show debug messages. "-dbg -1" - no log file and no debug messages.

 -logfile debug log file name.
 After restart, miner will append new log data to the same file.
 If you want to clear old log data, file name must contain "noappend" string.
 	If missed, default file name will be used.

+-nofee	set "1" to cancel my developer fee at all.
+In this mode some optimizations are disabled so mining speed will be slower by about 4%.
+	By enabling this mode, I will lose 100% of my earnings, you will lose only 2-3% of your earnings.
+	So you have a choice: "fastest miner" or "completely free miner but a bit slower".
+	If you want both "fastest" and "completely free" you should find some other miner that meets your requirements, just don't use this miner instead of claiming that I need to cancel/reduce developer fee, saying that 1-2% developer fee is too much for this miner and so on.

+-benchmark	benchmark mode, specify "-benchmark 1" to see hashrate for your hardware.
+You can also specify epoch number for benchmark, for example, "-benchmark 110".

 -li	low intensity mode.
 Reduces mining intensity, useful if your cards are overheated.
 Note that mining speed is reduced too.
 	More value means less heat and mining speed, for example, "-li 10" is less heat and mining speed than "-li 1".
 You can also specify values for every card, for example "-li 3,10,50".
 	Default value is "0" - no low intensity mode.

+-lidag	low intensity mode for DAG generation, it can help with OC or weak PSU.
+Supported values are 0, 1, 2, 3, more value means lower intensity.
+Example: "-lidag 1".
+	You can also specify values for every card, for example "-lidag 1,0,3".
+Default value is "0" (no low intensity for DAG generation).

 -tt	set target GPU temperature.
 For example, "-tt 80" means 80C temperature.
 You can also specify values for every card, for example "-tt 70,80,75".
 	You can also set static fan speed if you specify negative values, for example "-tt -50" sets 50% fan speed.
 Specify zero to disable control and hide GPU statistics.
 	"-tt 1" (default) does not manage fans but shows GPU temperature and fan status every 30 seconds.
 Specify values 2..5 if it is too often.
 	Note: for NVIDIA cards only temperature monitoring is supported, temperature management is not supported.
+	Note: for Linux gpu-pro drivers, miner must have root access to manage fans, otherwise only monitoring will be available.

--ttdcr	reduce Decred/Siacoin intensity automatically if GPU temperature is above specified value.
+-ttdcr	reduce Decred/Siacoin/Lbry/Pascal intensity automatically if GPU temperature is above specified value.
 For example, "-ttdcr 80" reduces Decred intensity if GPU temperature is above 80C.
 	You can see current Decred intensity coefficients in detailed statistics ("s" key).
 So if you set "-dcri 50" but Decred/Siacoin intensity coefficient is 20% it means that GPU currently mines Decred/Siacoin at "-dcri 10".
 	You can also specify values for every card, for example "-ttdcr 80,85,80".
 You also should specify non-zero value for "-tt" option to enable this option.
 	It is a good idea to set "-ttdcr" value higher than "-tt" value by 3-5C.